Vertigo (film): Plot

-After a rooftop chase in which a fellow policeman falls to his death, San Francisco detective John "Scottie" Ferguson retires out of fear of heights and vertigo.
-Scottie tries to conquer his fear, but his ex-fiancée, underwear designer Marjorie 'Midge' Wood, says that another severe emotional shock may be the only cure.
+After a rooftop chase in which a fellow policeman falls to his death, San Francisco detective John "Scottie" Ferguson retires due to acrophobia and accompanying vertigo caused by the incident.
+Midge, his ex-fiancée, says that another severe emotional shock may be the only cure.
+Midge retains feelings for Scottie, but he is not receptive to her intimations.

-Gavin Elster, an acquaintance from college, asks Scottie to follow his wife, Madeleine, claiming that she has been behaving strangely and her mental state is abnormal.
-Scottie reluctantly agrees and follows Madeleine to a florist, where she buys a bouquet, to the Mission San Francisco de Asís and the grave of Carlotta Valdes (1831–1857), and to the Legion of Honor art museum, where she gazes at the Portrait of Carlotta.
-He watches her enter the McKittrick Hotel, but upon investigation, she does not seem to be there.
+Gavin Elster, an acquaintance from college, asks Scottie to follow his wife, Madeleine, claiming that she has been behaving strangely.
+Scottie follows Madeleine to the grave of Carlotta Valdes (1831–1857) at the Mission San Francisco de Asís and to the Legion of Honor art museum, where she gazes at the Portrait of Carlotta.

-A local historian explains that Carlotta Valdes committed suicide: she had been the mistress of a wealthy married man and borne his child; the otherwise childless man kept the child and cast Carlotta aside.
-Gavin reveals that Carlotta (who he fears is possessing Madeleine) is Madeleine's great-grandmother, although Madeleine has no knowledge of this and does not remember the places she has visited.
-Scottie tails Madeleine to Fort Point and when she leaps into the bay, he rescues her.
+A local historian explains that Carlotta Valdes committed suicide: she had been the mistress of a wealthy married man and borne his child, and the otherwise childless man kept the child and cast Carlotta aside.
+Carlotta, who Gavin fears is possessing Madeleine, was Madeleine's great-grandmother.
+However, Madeleine does not know this or remember the places she has visited while ostensibly possessed.
+Scottie trails her to Fort Point and rescues her after she jumps into San Francisco Bay.

-The next day, Madeleine stops to deliver a letter of gratitude to Scottie, and they decide to spend the day together.
-They travel to Muir Woods and Cypress Point on 17-Mile Drive, where Madeleine runs down towards the ocean.
-Scottie grabs her and they embrace.
-The following day, Madeleine visits Scottie and recounts a nightmare.
-Scottie identifies its setting as Mission San Juan Bautista, the childhood home of Carlotta.
-He drives her there and they express their love for each other.
-Madeleine suddenly runs into the church and up the bell tower.
-Scottie, halted on the steps by his acrophobia, sees Madeleine plunge to her death.
+The next day, Madeleine stops to deliver a letter of gratitude to Scottie, and they spend the day together.
+They travel to Muir Woods and Cypress Point on 17-Mile Drive, where they embrace.
+The next day, Madeleine recounts a nightmare, and Scottie identifies its setting as Mission San Juan Bautista, Carlotta's childhood home.
+He drives her there, and they express their love for each other.
+Madeleine suddenly runs into the church and up the bell tower, asking Scottie not to follow her.
+Scottie runs after her, but is halted on the steps by his fear of heights and sees her plunge to her death.